 These Air Fryer Dry Rub Wings are tender, juicy and flavorful.
-They are coated in a delicious dry rub and easy to make in your air fryer to enjoy at home or at your next party!
+They are coated in a simple dry rub with smoked paprika, ginger, and honey, then air-fried until perfectly crispy.

 Jump to: